 “Get your sleep now!
-You’ll need it once the baby comes…” If you’ve heard this gem during your pregnancy, you have our permission to roll your eyes, hard.
+You’ll need it once the baby comes…” If you’ve heard this gem during your pregnancy, you have our permission to roll your eyes.

-While you can’t stockpile sleep the way you can diapers or onesies, there’s no doubt that getting adequate sleep during pregnancy is vital to your own and your baby’s health.
+While you can’t stockpile sleep the way you can diapers or onesies, there’s no doubt that getting adequate sleep during pregnancy is vital to your baby’s and your own health.
 Pregnancy ramps up the need for sleep like few other periods in a woman’s adult life.
-Think about it: your body is in overdrive doing the important work of, you know, growing a baby.
+Think about it: Your body is in overdrive doing the important work of, you know, growing a baby.
 Your heart is working harder to pump all the extra blood through two bodies, and your kidneys and other organs are also on high alert.
-Add to that, especially in the first trimester, a surge in the hormone progesterone, which triggers fatigue, and it’s no wonder you’re craving a lie-down.
+Add to that—especially in the first trimester—a surge in the hormone progesterone, which triggers fatigue, and it’s no wonder you’re craving a lie-down.

 Getting decent sleep throughout your pregnancy may also have an impact on your labor and delivery experience.
-A 2011 study in the Journal of Obstetrics & Gynecology found that women who’d consistently gotten 6 (rather than an ideal 8-plus) hours of sleep per night in pregnancy experienced longer labors and were more likely to have a C-section.
+A 2011 study in the Journal of Obstetrics & Gynecology found that women who’d consistently gotten six (rather than an ideal eight-plus) hours of sleep per night in pregnancy experienced longer labors and were more likely to have a C-section.

 To Sleep, Perchance…

 Okay, so you need to sleep for two… but can you manage it?
 As tired as you may be, just being pregnant can make it tougher to get your rest.
 Here’s what may be conspiring against your need to sleep:

 - Progesterone.
 The same early-pregnancy hormone that, in part, triggers daytime sleepiness, may also cause fractured nighttime sleep.
 Later in pregnancy, levels of oxytocin (the hormone that gooses uterine contractions in preparation for labor) rise, and may interfere with nighttime rest.